-The challenge historically has been acquiring sufficient data to measure differences in population behaviours over time and for different conditions.
+The challenge historically has been acquiring sufficient data to measure differences in population behaviours over time and for different conditions at street-level.
+Different landscapes will have different baselines, temporal rhythms, abnormalities and sensitivity to change.
 This is the opportunity created by mobile data.
 My research utilised a range of mobile data sets to develop the P-STAR framework, building a series of practical models, from producing active population estimates to visualising social atmospheres and developing contextual dictionaries from the language expressed in location-based social media.

 Presenting the results from the models is for another post.
 The outcome of the research was a framework that uses advanced computational methods to reveal how context can change behaviour in urban space.
 A key benefit of frequently sampling mobile data is the ability to automatically recalibrate parameters over time, ensuring a model remains tuned to the landscape it is being applied to.
 Whereas many of the advances in artificial intelligence have made use of large volumes of historical data as training sets, this approach uses only data generated recently within the landscape, what I refer to as ‘little big data’.
 It requires no long-term storage and the model self-calibrates as new data is received and old data decays in value.

 The greatest contribution science can make to the humanities is to demonstrate how bizarre we are as a species, and why.”